 This means that the system will read that the Always-on Display has been enabled on the device.
 This RRO overlay is then bundled into an apk file and the apk is installed on the device.
 On installing the application, the overlay gets transferred to /system/product/overlay/.
 This way, the overlay now becomes a part of the system.
 Now, this method only works for Android Pie running devices so it is only available for Android 9.0+ devices only.

 Now, let’s get to the process of installing this Magisk module on your device.
 After which, Always on Display will be enabled on your Google Pixel and Pixel XL.
 Therefore, read and follow the steps properly in the installation section mentioned below properly and you are bound to have a successful installation

-- Make sure to install the latest version of Magisk Module on your Google Pixel from here.
+- Make sure to install the latest version of Magisk on your Google Pixel.
 To install Magisk on your Android device, make sure to follow our tutorial.

 - This Magisk Module currently only works on devices running Android 9.0 Pie and above.
 Therefore, your Google Pixel and Pixel XL must be running the latest version of Android.

 - Your device’s battery should be above 50% so that there are no hiccups in the installation process.